The Primos Dogg Catcher is a compact and highly portable electronic call that boasts simple-to-use features and great value.

 - Woodpecker distress

-Although you can't program your own calls on to the Dogg Catcher, this feature is not included in any sub-$200 electronic call, so it isn't fair to expect this in an entry-level call.
-For more features, including a larger call library and programmability, check out the Primos Turbo Dogg and Primos Alpha Dogg.
+Although you can't program your own calls on to the Dogg Catcher, this feature is not a standard feature included in entry level electronic call, so it isn't fair to expect this.
+For more features, including a larger call library and programmability, you can always check out the Turbo Dogg and Alpha Dogg.